morabatur/docker-vsftpd-alpine/README.md

 1. Set `FTP_USER_UID` and `FTP_USER_GID` to match your host user
 2. Ensure the mounted directory has appropriate permissions
 3. Check ownership with: `ls -la $(pwd)/data`

+### Too many connections

+If you're experiencing connection limits:
+1. Increase `MAX_CLIENTS` to allow more simultaneous connections
+2. Adjust `MAX_PER_IP` if multiple connections from the same IP are needed
+3. Monitor server resources to ensure it can handle the increased load

 ## Building from Source